wobkenh/simplematcomponents/projects/simplemattable/readme.md

 You do not need to use !important on ngStyle.
 For example, you could change the background color depending on id like this even when the column is clickable:
 `.withNgStyle((id) => ({'background-color': id < 3 ? '#992222' : 'transparent'}))`

+- colFilter: (`.withColFilter()`): When activated, displays a column filter input below the header cell of the column.
+The column filter works just like the filter feature of the table, but only filters rows using the values of the column.
+INFO: When using colFilter combined with sorting, pressing space while being in the column filter input will trigger the sorting direction to change.
+If you have any idea of how to fix this, feel free to give me a hint or to submit a pull request.

 ### Edit-mode

 Edit-mode is a major feature of SimpleMatTable.
 It allows you to enable the add/edit/delete functionality.